Advertisement

 When should I take delta 8 for sleep?

 Lung membranes are the most efficient route to the bloodstream.
-Since you may feel the effect in as little as five minutes when you vape or smoke delta 8, adjust accordingly.
+Since I may feel the effect in as little as five minutes when vaping delta 8, it’s important to adjust accordingly.

 Does delta 8 have any side effects as a sleep aid?

 Just be realistic.
-You’ll see claims that delta 8 THC keeps all side effects at bay, which is misleading at best.
+Some people claim that delta 8 keeps all THC side effects at bay, which is misleading at best.
 What is true is that delta 8 is around half as potent as delta 9.
-That doesn’t mean you’re in the clear as far as adverse reactions go.
-People commonly experience typical cannabis side effects from delta 8:
+That doesn’t mean I'm in the clear as far as adverse reactions go, sadly.
+Potential delta 8 side effects include:

 • Dry mouth